paulshaun-kdtk/blog-posts/README.md

   - [📝 License ](#-license-)

-# 📖 Pen-It <a name="about-project"></a>
+# 📖 Blog-Posts <a name="about-project"></a>

-**Pen-it** is a blog website that is fully functional and that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+**Blog-Posts** is a blog website that is fully functional and that shows the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>